for mixed sextet

 for 3 musicians

 Palaver is a graphically notated score that concerns itself with a systematic presentation of permutations of the set {1, 2, 3}.
 Any 3 continuous-pitch instruments can perform the piece.
 Examples of acceptable instruments include violin, voice, theremin, trombone, fretless electric bass, and slide guitar.
 Each intrument needs to be capable of producing 3 distinct "timbres" or modes of playing, and be capable of switching between them quickly.
-I encourage performers to use electronic means to assist in creating and managing their timbres.

 for voice and piano

 Transistor is an art song.
 The words in the text were drawn unordered from a random word generator and organized into a semi-coherent pseudo-poem that seems like it might mean something, although no precise meaning is intended.
 The pitch material is manipulated via a quasi-serial scheme employing rotation and additive/subtractive procedures.
-The setting of that pitch material, and the resultant pseudo-word painting, were conceived intuitively.

 for piano 4-hands